roy-cruz/TAC-HEP_GPU-Course/project/README.md

 > - Profile your code using nsys and document/comment on the time spent in each CUDA API call.
 Also, make note on the time spent on host and device.
 > - Try switching from explicit memory copies to managed memory.
 >    - Profile again using either nsys on ncu and comment on the performance of your application.

+Given that the two implementations made for the CUDA port of the algorithm were only meant to differ by how the memory was handled (i.e. explicit copies vs. managed memory), the `compute_stencil` and `matrix_mult` kernels were implemented in a separate header file, namely [compute_funcs_ex2.h](./hh/compute_funcs_ex2.h) which was included in both implementations.
+These implementations are relatively simple, as they don't use any shared memory, and only the default CUDA stream is used when they were called.

+Profiling was performed using `nsys`, as can be seen in the `profile` rule in [Makefile](./Makefile).
+The results were

 ## Optimizing performance in CUDA